Lolita Pop: Later years

 In 1987, Virgin Records supplemented an English version of “Have Pleasure” with the newly written songs Bang Your Head and Mind Your Eye.
 Bang Your Head appeared on the soundtrack of the American film “Hiding Out”.
 "Mind Your Eye" was used in Colin Nutley movie “The Ninth Company” and the Maria Gripe film “Agnes Cecilia”.
 In Sweden, “Have Pleasure” was nominated for a Grammy Award.

 In 1988, Karin Wistrand sang the duet “Stay with You” with Orup.
 The song was on the track list for six weeks.
 Matts Alsberg left Lolita Pop and was replaced by Henrik Melin from the Örebro band “Mr. Krystal Party”.
 Lolita Pop released “Love Poison” in 1989, the band's first album that was written directly in English.
 “Hey Winner” and “Tarzan on a Big Red Scooter” appeared up on the Swedish charts – "Tarzan..." was on the Sommartoppen list all summer and reached number one in August 1989.
 "Hey Winner" became the soundtrack to Colin Nutley's “Heartbreak Hotel” and the TV series “Tusenbröder”.
 “Hey Winner” was also nominated for a Grammy award.
 The band launched its career overseas when Benkt Svensson and Per Eriksson left the band after ten years.

 Lolita Pop released their last album in 1990, which was “Blumenkraft”, with Fredrik Blank as new guitarist and Chris (Muttis) Björklund on drums.
 This too was nominated for a Grammis award.
 The band continued to tour until 1991.
 After that, Karin Wistrand and Fredrik Blank worked with Karin's solo album "The Sun", which was released in 1993.
 Sten Booberg freelanced as a guitarist throughout the 1990s and played with, among others, the Muppets, Olle Ljungström, Marty Robbins, Orup and Idde Schultz.
 Fredrik Blank played with Staffan Hellstrand, Idde Schultz and other famous musicians.

 Since the original disbandment, Lolita Pop has been frugal with reunions.
 The original group of 1987 reunited three times to audiences in the 1990s, including the Castle Festival in Örebro in July 1997 for about 10,000 people.

 In 2019, the group reunited for their 40th anniversary and began touring again.

-The Next Generation
+The next generation

-Benkt Svensson's daughters Klara and Johanna Söderberg are touring extensively across the world under the name First Aid Kit.
+Benkt Söderberg's daughters Klara and Johanna Söderberg are touring extensively across the world under the name First Aid Kit.
 Sten Booberg's son Rasmus Booberg is the lead singer, guitarist and songwriter in the band New Keepers of the Water Towers.
 Their second album was released in 2010 under the U.S. label MeteorCity.
 Rasmus is also the drummer in the rock band “Grass Eating Man”.